Dr Tanya O'Neill

 When not working, I like to travel, and spend a lot of time outside, cycling, hiking, scuba-diving, and fishing.

-As a lecturer I contribute to a number of Soil and Environmental Science papers including: Introduction to Earth System Sciences (EARTH101), Environmental Monitoring (ENVSC201), Land and Evaluation (EARTH502), and I am the course coordinator for both Soil Science (EARTH221) and Soil and Water Management (EARTH322).
+As a senior lecturer I contribute to a number of Soil and Environmental Science papers including: Introduction to Earth System Sciences (EARTH101), Environmental Monitoring (ENVSC201), Land and Evaluation (EARTH502), and I am the course coordinator for both Soil Science (EARTH221) and Soil and Water Management (EARTH322).

 Pedology, Antarctic soils and environmental impacts.